yazz/VisualJS/README.md

-### What is the basic Unit of code in Visual Javascript?
+### What is the basic unit of code in Visual Javascript?
 A component is the basic unit of code in Visual Javascript, represented as a function in a .vjs text file